mhbeals/mhwood.github.io/histories/pp.md

 considering also copyright status and the quality and availability of microfilm.
-It is managed by the library’s Digitisation Team, with selections approved by a small, in-house committee consisting of the Digitisation team, the Service Manager of Papers Past, the Curator of Newspapers and Serials, and the Microfilm Librarian.
-Previously, digitisation has been prioritised for particular events; for example, for the centenary of WWI led to the digitisation of materials from 1914–1918.
+It is managed by the library’s Digitisation Team, with selections approved by a small, in-house committee consisting of the Digitisation Team, the Service Manager of Papers Past, the Curator of Newspapers and Serials, and the Microfilm Librarian.
+Previously, digitisation has been prioritised for particular events; for example, the centenary of WWI led to the digitisation of materials from 1914–1918.
 Current priorities for selection are: geographical gap filling; additional material in *te reo Māori*; extending existing titles up to 1950; and additional Pacific material.
 A record of user